quincyntuli/GOAD-v2-Installation-Notes-Update/Readme.md

 ansible-playbook -i ../ad/GOAD/data/inventory -i ../ad/GOAD/providers/virtualbox/inventory main.yml
 ```

-My recommendation is to play the individual playbooks one by one to give each VM a chance to complete the build process so as to respond properly to the next set of tasks for each playbook.
+My recommendation is to play the individual playbooks one by one to give each VM a chance to complete the build process so and to respond properly to the next set of tasks for each playbook.

 ```bash
 ansible-playbook build.yml